-The student has the right to request action on any complaint/appeal either through the informal process with their coach, or regional State Manager or to be entitled to move immediately to the formal process covered within this policy.
-Administration of the complaint/appeal by CTI staff will be conducted in accordance with Q1216 policy.
+The student has the right to request action on any complaint/appeal either through the informal process within their State or to move immediately to the formal process covered within this policy.
+Administration of the complaint/appeal by CTI staff will be conducted in accordance with Q1216 Administering Complaints and Appeals Policy.
 Any complaint/appeal not resolved via informal discussions is to be raised formally by the student via submission of a Student Corrective Action Form (Q80201).

 The student must only complete Section 1 of the Student Corrective Action Form (Q80201).
-The Q80201 Form is to be submitted to the student’s State Office, for face to face students, or Coach, for online learning students, using the following contact details:
+The Q80201 Form is to be submitted to the student’s State Office using the following contact details:

-The State Manager must complete Section 2 of the Student Corrective Action Form with the result of their decision and return a copy to the student via return email or fax within 5 working days of the student’s submission of the form.
+A CTI Manager must complete Section 2 of the Student Corrective Action Form with the result of their decision and return a copy to the student via return email within 5 working days of the student’s submission of the form.

-If the matter is not resolved to the satisfaction of the student, or within five working days from submission of the Student Corrective Action Form, the student may raise the matter with CTI’s Chief Executive Officer (CEO).
-The student must then complete Section 3 of the Student Corrective Action Form, marked attention to the CEO within 28 days of receipt of the original decision via the following contact details:
+If the matter is not resolved to the satisfaction of the student, or within five working days from submission of the Student Corrective Action Form, the student may raise the matter with CTI’s National Training and Compliance Manager (NTCM) or Chief Executive Officer (CEO).
+The student must then complete Section 3 of the Student Corrective Action Form, marked attention to the NTCM or CEO within 28 days of receipt of the original decision via the following contact details: